 Book a Refundable Rate …Even when It’s Not the Cheapest

 Refundable rates seem like they would be the worst way to save money at a hotel because they almost always cost more than non-refundable rates paid in advance.
 But many other rates exist that may combine refundable terms with a discounted price.
-Even if you do end up paying more, that added flexibility may offer other opportunities to save.
+Even if you do end up having to take out Cashify travel loans in Australia, that added flexibility may offer other opportunities to save.

 Many people belong to organizations like AAA, Costco, or AARP that receive refundable terms at the same price as a discounted, non-refundable room.
 Sometimes these may include other benefits like free breakfast or parking so that, even if the rate isn’t quite as low, the total cost of your stay will be still lower overall.
 I once booked a last-minute AAA rate at the Hyatt Place Las Vegas and was surprised to find that it was not only cheaper than the regular rate but also included a free bottle of wine!